mah-jabeen/Forms/README.md

 # Forms
  This is login Signup forms.
-Made with the help of html, core concepts of css like postions, zindex and Flexbox.
-This is also a responsive form done with media queries.
+Made with the help of html5, core concepts of css3 like postions,css animation Flexbox.